 Ten dairy producers include forage brassicas into the diets of 750 grazing cattle, resulting in a reduction of 10.4 kg methane per cow and 780 kg methane per farm annually.
 Farmers reduce feeding costs by $1.50/cow/day and $6,750/farm/year by extending the fall grazing season by 2 months.

-Forage-based dairy systems have been targeted due to greater methane to gross energy intake ratio compared with confinement systems.
+Forage-based dairy systems have been targeted due to greater methane output to gross energy intake ratio compared with confinement systems.
 Moreover, winter feeding costs are constantly increasing, reducing the farm profitability during times of low to no pasture production.
-Therefore, in order to maintain both economic and environmental sustainability of their farms, producers need alternate forage options to extend the fall grazing season, while maintaining productivity and decreasing enteric methane emission and promoting environmental stewardship.
+Therefore, in order to maintain both economic and environmental sustainability of their farms, producers need alternate forage options to extend the fall grazing season, maintaining productivity, and decreasing enteric methane emissions to promote environmental stewardship.

-The utilization of forage brassicas in a dairy grazing management plan will offer producers a high quality feedstuff and a 60-day longer fall grazing season, while decreasing on-farm enteric methane emissions.
-The project team will conduct in vitro experiments, establish field plots and conduct a grazing experiment to determine the animal performance and methane mitigation potential of forage brassica species.
-These experiments will provide the project team with science-based recommendations for use of individual brassica species on northeastern dairy farms.
-By educating producers on forage brassicas, we are giving them forage options to best develop an economic and environmentally sustainable production model for many years to come.
+The utilization of forage brassicas in a dairy grazing management plan offers farmers a high-quality feedstuff and a longer fall grazing season, while decreasing on-farm enteric methane emissions.
+The project team conducted a survey, an in vitro experiment, established a field plot study, and conducted a grazing experiment to determine animal performance and methane mitigation potential of forage brassicas.
+These experiments provided the project team with science-based recommendations for use of brassicas on northeastern dairy farms.
+By educating producers on forage brassicas, we provided them with information to best develop an economic and environmentally sustainable production model.

-We hypothesize that brassicas will produce superior animal performance while emitting less methane per cow compared with annual ryegrass.
-Foliar glucosinolate concentration will be positively correlated with methane output reduction.
+We hypothesize that brassicas will produce equal or superior animal performance while emitting less methane per cow compared with annual ryegrass, thereby making brassicas a viable alternative forage to extend the grazing season.

 Year 1 (2016):